-Budgeted cost: £23,345
+Budgeted cost: £15,300

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 (NFER and AR) Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1,2 & 5 Continued subscription to a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics catch up interventions for identified children and purchase of additional books to support this.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 & 5 Improve the quality of SEND provision through appointing a full time SENCO for the federation to advise teachers on effective inclusive practice.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Properties of commercial tests in the EEF EEF 1,2 & 4 Continued subscription to a DfE validated Systematic Synthetic Phonics programme gramme to secure stronger phonics catch up interventions for identified children and purchase of additional books to support this.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 & 4 Improve the quality of SEND provision through appointing a full time SENCO for the federation to advise teachers on effective inclusive practice.
 There is extensive evidence including SEN support: A rapid evidence assessment Research report July 2017 and The EEF report on Special Educational Needs in Mainstream Schools.
-5, 1, 2 & 3 Training for staff in the NCTEM mastering number project through the GLOW maths hub and purchase a reknreks and supporting materials.
-There is evidence for increased progress can be found on the NCTEM website: Supporting Research, Evidence and Argument NCETM 7
+4, 1 & 2 Training for staff in the NCTEM mastering number project through the GLOW maths hub and purchase a reknreks and supporting materials.
+There is evidence for increased progress can be found on the NCTEM website: Supporting Research, Evidence and Argument NCETM 6